ialuj/itms-app/README.md

 2. Access the root folder of the project and run "mvn clean install" or "mvn clean package"
 3. Access the target folder and open the Terminal or Command Line in that folder and run "java -jar itms-app-1.0-SNAPSHOT.jar"
 4. You can see that a Login Form was opened, just input the credencials - username: john.doe, password: admin
-5. Clone the Repository from url: https://github.com/ialuj/itms-demo.git
-6. Access the root folder of itms-demo and watch the demo video
+5. Access this Google Drive URL https://drive.google.com/drive/folders/1bJvcgw0UhTohwYClDyvauAT8kmzmrGEA and download the Demo Video and watch